justengel/event_signal/README.md

 This library was created to help maintain when variables are changed and when functions are called.

-There are 4 main utilities provided
+There are 5 main utilities provided

     * signaler - Function decorator to help observe functions
     * signaler_property - Custom property that helps observe when a property value is changed or deleted.
     * MethodObserver - class mixin to make all function observable
     * Signal - Similar to Qt's signal without requiring PyQT or PySide
+    * bind - Make two object share the same value

 ## Use